Google Ads Search Volumes

 Why are some keywords provided with 0 searches?

-• keywords that have no Search Volume, so they come with a 0 from Ads – these are what's considered dangerous products, so you cannot market on them; bitcoin-related terms are also included here;
+• keywords that have no Search Volume on Google Ads – these are what's considered dangerous products, so you cannot market on them; terms related to bitcoin and some baby products are also included here;

 • keywords that become dangerous, and we identify that the annual average cannot drop to 0 so suddenly – on these, we wait to see if they pick back up, providing the last available Search Volume for up to 6 months.